Debt and mental health issues can spiral into a dangerous cycle. Here’s what you can do to help boost your financial and overall health.

 People often talk about how debt negatively affects your financial health, but what about your mental health?

-A recent study published by the Journal of Consumer Research took an in-depth look at how financial health affects your overall health and well-being.
+A 2017 study published by the Journal of Consumer Research took an in-depth look at how financial health affects your overall health and well-being.
 The study found that “perceived financial well-being is a key predictor of overall well-being.”

 The correlation between debt and mental health